 A Global Dossier Task Force was created to ensure that the services developed align with the needs of all stakeholders.
 It is made up of the IP5 Offices, the World Intellectual Property Organization (WIPO), and IP5 Industry Groups: American Intellectual Property Law Association (AIPLA), Intellectual Property Owners Association (IPO), Business Europe (BE), Japan Intellectual Property Association (JIPA), Korea Intellectual Property Association (KINPA), and Patent Protection Association of China (PPAC).

-Global Dossier will provide all stakeholders with secure, one-stop access to related applications across the IP5.
+Global Dossier will provide benefits to all stakeholders around the world.

 - Provides a single, secure point of access for the management of dossier and examination information